 Pauline whispers, “And that, in a nutshell is why we’re all nuts!”

 After checking out Sam’s reactions, Pauline continues, “The plot sickens.
-Addiction keeps the most desperate power, approval, and esteem addicts scrambling for power and prestige.
+Addictions keep the most desperate power, approval, and esteem addicts scrambling for power and prestige.
 So it’s no accident that the biggest addicts end up controlling the institutions that determine what are and what aren’t addictions.
 And it’s no surprise that the most common and dangerous addictions are considered normal, acceptable, and even admirable behaviors.”

 Sam shakes her head in disbelief.
 “What you’re saying doesn’t sound even remotely possible!”